LION'S MANE

 (Hericium erinaceus)

-Lion’s Mane is well known for its neuroprotective and neuroregenerative capacities and comprises two active compounds – hericenones and erinacines, which is said to support enhanced memory, focus, and mental clarity [8][9].
-These stimulate and promote Nerve Growth Factor (NGF), which is crucial for maintaining and protecting nerve cells, including brain cells, meaning healthy neurons and support for your brain’s functions.
-Lion’s Mane has demonstrated the ability to enhance brain function in double-blind, placebo-controlled studies [10].
+Lion’s Mane is has been researched for its potential neuroprotective and neuroregenerative capacities and comprises two active compounds – hericenones and erinacines, which have been studied for their role in supporting enhanced memory, focus, and mental clarity [8][9].
+Studies indicate these may stimulate and promote Nerve Growth Factor (NGF), which is crucial for maintaining and protecting nerve cells, including brain cells, meaning potentially healthy neurons and support for brain’s functions.
+Lion’s Mane has also been found to demonstrate the ability to enhance brain function in double-blind, placebo-controlled studies [10].
 In one study, participants with mild cognitive impairment took four 250 mg tablets of Lion’s Mane three times daily, resulting in significant improvements in cognitive function.

 A 2019 study [11] found that participants who consumed Lion’s Mane mushroom cookies for 12 weeks showed improved cognitive function and reduced short-term memory deterioration.

-NGF also plays an important role in pain sensitivity and low levels of NGF have been linked to neuropathy.
-Clinically Lion's Mane is said to be beneficial for a variety of issues, inlcuding multiple sclerosis [24][25]
+NGF may also play an important role in pain sensitivity and low levels of NGF have been linked to neuropathy.
+Studied have indicated Lion's Mane to be potentially beneficial for a variety of issues, including multiple sclerosis [24][25]

-The two compounds in Lion’s Mane, hericenones and erinacines are said to protect our brains from the cognitive effects that are linked to ageing [10].
-They also instigate the production of myelin, which is a fatty sheath that surrounds our neurons that allows the electrical impulses within our brain to be emitted efficiently.
+The two compounds in Lion’s Mane, hericenones and erinacines have been studied for their potential role in protecting the brain from the cognitive effects that are linked to ageing [10].
+Studies also indicate it can instigate the production of myelin, which is a fatty sheath that surrounds our neurons that allows the electrical impulses within our brain to be emitted efficiently.
 Pretty much all adults can experience the decaying of myelin sheath.
 Research into the bioactive compounds in Lion’s Mane suggests that they may help to remyelinate neurons.[3]

-H. erinaceus mycelia enriched with erinacines,which are involved in the creation of the neurotrophic factors, are hypothesized to play a role in depression.
+One study shows H. erinaceus mycelia enriched with erinacines, which are involved in the creation of the neurotrophic factors, are hypothesized to play a role in depression.
 Results indicate that H.erinaceus mycelia could be an attractive agent for the treatment of depressive disorders through the modulation of monoamine neurotransmitters and proinflammatory cytokines as well as the regulation of brain-derived neurotrophic factor (BDNF) pathways.
 [20,21,22,23]

 Hericium erinaceus has shown potential to improve mood by reducing depression and anxiety [12].
 In a study, women consuming Lion’s Mane for four weeks exhibited significantly lower scores on the CES-D and ICI scales compared to the placebo group, indicating enhanced emotional well-being and reduced indefinite complaints.